wangruobing2/DeepNote/README.md

 We develop **DeepNote**, an adaptive RAG framework that achieves in-depth and robust exploration of knowledge sources through note-centric adaptive retrieval.
 DeepNote employs notes as carriers for refining and accumulating knowledge.
-During in-depth exploration, it uses these notes to determine retrieval timing, formulate retrieval queries, and iteratively evaluate knowledge growth, ultimately leveraging the best note for answer generation.
+During in-depth exploration, it uses these notes to determine retrieval timing, formulate retrieval queries, and iteratively assess knowledge growth, ultimately leveraging the best note for answer generation.

 ![RNote](assets/DeepNote.png)